Want to find out what you can do to lower Wisconsin tuition? Find out at One Wisconsin Now, a non profit for higher education and lower debt!

 - Continuing Social Work majors who have attained junior standing (Students currently in the SW 300 level courses, in good standing)

-- Students may self nominate by forwarding their name and a brief written rationale detailing the basis for their nomination to Colleen Hansen by February 26, 2016.
+- Students may self nominate by forwarding their name and a brief written rationale detailing the basis for their nomination to Colleen Hansen by the last business day in February.
 Academic achievement, excellence and originality in class performance and significant community/university service are considered.

 - Faculty members may nominate candidates who they believe have established a record of high academic achievement including consideration of cumulative GPA, demonstrated originality and excellence in class performance and other factors encompassing academic excellence.
 Additional criteria will include a record of significant community service and/or work with the Student Social Work Association.
-Faculty nominations should be forwarded to Colleen Hansen by February 26 along with a brief written rationale detailing the basis for your recommendation.
+Faculty nominations should be forwarded to Colleen Hansen by the last business day in February along with a brief written rationale detailing the basis for your recommendation.

 Lois Miranda Advocacy Award